Skip to content

 Numbers 11:17

-Moses had the Spirit of G-d on him and this enabled his powerful leadership and Holy obedience.
+Moses (Moshe) had the Spirit of G-d on him and this enabled his powerful leadership and Holy obedience.
 But the ‘Spirit of G-d’ limited Himself to empowering Moses and a few other leaders.

 A cursory reading through the subsequent books in the Tanakh shows the same pattern of Israelite disobedience repeat itself.
 As explained here this climaxed in the destruction of the First Temple and the Babylonian exile.